Things to do in Louisville: The can't-miss spots

 Where to stay

-Whether your tastes run to a boutique art hotel like 21c Museum Hotel (starting at $259, 700 W. Main St.), or classic glamor like The Brown Hotel (starting at $199, 335 W. Broadway), you can certainly find a place suited to lay your head.
+Whether your tastes run to a boutique art hotel like 21c Museum Hotel (700 W. Main St.), or classic glamor like The Brown Hotel (335 W. Broadway), you can certainly find a place suited to lay your head.
 Dana McMahan is a freelance writer living in Old Louisville who has covered food, bourbon, travel and other adventures for outlets including The Washington Post, the Los Angeles Times, TheKitchn.com, Food Republic, Fodors and Lonely Planet.
 Find her at bodybybourbon.com or on instagram @bourbonbarbarella.